The Benefits of Choosing Wool

 A wool blanket is best kept in a cool, dark place.
 This makes it an excellent item to keep in the trunk of your car or in your basement with other essential supplies.
 As previously stated, too much sunlight can fade a wool blanket so you should limit its sun exposure.
 That doesn’t mean you should be afraid to take it to your next picnic—just be aware of how often you do so.
 Storing your blanket the right way is a more important contribution to its life cycle than many realize.
 So be sure not to neglect this essential step.

 Pro tip: For long-term storage, place your blanket in a tightly sealed container or bin to ensure it’s properly stowed away.

 Is a Wool Blanket Right for Me?

 If you’ve read all you need to know about wool blankets but are still unsure if it’s the right choice for you, take into consideration the different styles you can choose between.
-From plaid blankets to embroidered blankets, there’s a design for everyone’s unique style.
-If you find a blanket that suits your preferred style AND it’s durable enough to get years of use out of it, why not make it yours
+From plaid blankets to Swiss Army reproductions, there’s a design for everyone’s unique style.
+If you find a blanket that suits your preferred style AND it’s durable enough to get years of use out of it, why not make it yours?

 Determining if a wool blanket is the right choice for you is a decision you need to make for yourself, but it’s helpful if you first consider what you want to use it for.
 Are you looking for an emergency blanket?
 Or how about a casual, outdoor blanket for everyday use?
 In both cases, a wool blanket would be an excellent option for your next purchase.
 With its durable natural, excellent warmth factor and affordability, you can’t go wrong with a classic wool blanket.